Is becoming a conductor right for me?

 By joining one or more of the following associations, you can connect with other conductors in your field, access resources and professional development opportunities, and stay up-to-date on the latest trends and developments in conducting.

-• American Choral Directors Association (ACDA): This organization is specifically for choral conductors and provides resources for choral conducting, including workshops, conferences, and publications.
+• American Choral Directors Association (ACDA): Focuses on choral conductors, offering conferences, publications, and resources for improving choral performance.

 Online Resources